sap-labs-france/ev-server/README.md

 ### Notifications

-The user will receive a notification when, for instance, his vehicule will be fully charged.
+The user will receive a notification when, for instance, his vehicle will be fully charged.

 Only notification via emails is implemented today.